 - physical activity – daily walk, gardening, dancing, housework, washing car, formal exercise.
 If you are prone to rumination and worry, physical activity will help you to get ‘out of your head’.
 It gives your mind a break and releases endorphins, your feel-good hormones.
 Even if you are restricted due to Covid and cannot get out of the house, all the above activities can be done at home.
 Try dancing to your favourite music – it will give you a significant boost.

 - meditation – there are several types of meditation.
 Muscle relaxation, visualisations, mindfulness and spiritual practices.
 Don’t be put off if you have difficulty.
 If one type of meditation doesn’t do it for you try something else.
 I am a huge advocate of mindfulness – daily practice can reduce stress and depression after just 6 weeks of daily practice.
 It also helps you longer term to be more cognisant of how you think.
-Read my article about mindfulness for more information.
-Listen to a body scan meditation.
+Read Linda Clarke’s article about mindfulness for more information.
+You can also listen to this body scan meditation.

 If you are a carer or bereaved, it is important that you keep connections to the wider community and ask for help.